Hull FC hammer Saints to avenge Challenge Cup loss

 |Tries: Bell Goals: Bennison

-Hull FC produced a superb performance to comprehensively beat St Helens.
+Hull FC produced a superb performance to thump St Helens in Super League.

-Saints won at the MKM Stadium in the Challenge Cup quarter-final on Saturday but found themselves 22-0 down at half-time after tries from Jake Clifford, Carlos Tuimavave, Jake Trueman and Chris Satae.
+Saints won a Challenge Cup quarter-final at the MKM Stadium on Saturday but were 22-0 down at half-time on Thursday after tries from Jake Clifford, Carlos Tuimavave, Jake Trueman and Chris Satae.

-James Bell got the visitors on the scoreboard but Cameron Scott re-affirmed the home lead.
+James Bell got the visitors on the scoreboard but Cameron Scott reaffirmed the hosts' lead.

-Darnell McIntosh picked up a loose ball to wrap the win up late on.
+Darnell McIntosh picked up a loose ball to wrap Hull's win up late on.

 Victory for the home side ended their 16-match losing run against Saints.